 The length of comparable time series depends on the module and the variable considered within each survey module.
 Additional information is available in annexes attached to the European metadata.

-I.e. the selection of the representative is primarily based on the legal units whose industry affiliation is closest to that of the enterprise unit.
-Secondly, the representative is chosen based on personnel intensity, selecting the legal entity with the highest number of employees.
-Thirdly, the representative is chosen based on the legal entity with the highest turnover.
+The first criteria for selecting the representative was the industry affiliation closest to that of the enterprise.
+The second criteria was personnel intensity, selecting the legal unit with the highest number of employees.
+The third criteria was the legal unit with the highest turnover.

 15.3.
 Coherence - cross domain